shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 I decided to use both Custom Zone Predictor and XGBOOST model for my overall predictions since Stage 2 allowed the participants to submit 2 entries.

 #####Confidence level.
-My model predicted the confidence level based on the following factors.
+The model sets the confidence level based on the following factors.

 - Probability of threat bounding box given by the Object Detection API.
 - Number of frames the object appeared in (out of the total 16).